mondlrr/CS544-Chat-Protocol/CS544_Project_Jaz_Zhou/readme.md

 # Chat Protocol Implementation Using QUIC

 ### Jaz Zhou (jz878@drexel.edu)
-This project is the implementation of a stateful chat protocol using the QUIC transport layer, building upon the foundational echo server provided by Professor Brian Mitchell.
-It includes both a client and a server component, demonstrating the protocol's functionalities as specified in the CS544 Computer Networks course.
+This project implements a stateful chat protocol using the QUIC transport layer, building upon the foundational echo server provided by Professor Brian Mitchell.
+It features both client and server components.
+The server can handle multiple clients concurrently and includes functionalities such as login authentication, one-to-one messaging, one-to-many messaging, and broadcasting messages

 ## Project Structure